mszegedy/plea/story/ch-7.md

 "That."

 "Good.
-Now, I'll add the peanut oil and the garlic and ginger, and fry it for a bit on a low flame.
+Now, I'll add the peanut oil and the garlic and ginger, and fry it on a low flame.
 Also the Lǎogānmā.
+Uh, low flame, because these burn easily.
+Let me… just…" Having already added the aforementioned ingredients to the wok, Tosha frantically rooted around the groceries to find a bottle of rice wine.
+Hands shaking, they uncorked it and poured some into the bubbling oil.
+"Sorry, usually that bottle's just there.
+Need it for deglazing.
+So stuff doesn't stick.
 Then… did you buy dòubànjiàng?"

-"What?"
+"What?" asked Artemis.

 "The fermented fava beans."